 Your lender may give you the option to sign up for a financial hardship plan online, while others may require you to call.
 Either way, it’s important to fully understand how your temporary plan will work.
 Make sure to ask when your next payment is due.
 You’ll also want to ask if you’ll be charged any fees for skipping payments or modifying your loan.
 If you have automatic payments scheduled, find out if you need to pause them manually until the deferment period is over.
 You may also want to consider making partial payments if your household budget allows and the lender agrees.
 Deferring or skipping payments doesn’t usually mean they’ll be forgiven, so be aware of how your lender expects you to pay them back.

 It’s also useful to ask your lender how any deferred or paused payments will be reported to the credit reporting agencies.
 For example, your lender may add a natural disaster code to your account.
 Once you know how lenders will report your hardship plan, check your credit reports to confirm it’s being reported accurately.
-You can check your credit reports for free every week through April 2021, though you may not need to check them that often since many lenders don’t report more than once a month.
+You can check your credit reports for free every week throughout 2023, though you may not need to check them that often since many lenders don’t report more than once a month.